neeteshraj/lumosana/transaction-debugger/README.md

-# Solana Transaction Debugger
+# Lumosana - Solana Transaction Debugger

 A comprehensive Rust-based service for analyzing and debugging Solana blockchain transactions.
-This service provides both HTTP REST API and gRPC interfaces with distributed tracing capabilities.
+This service provides both HTTP REST API and gRPC interfaces with complete observability and infrastructure automation.

+> **Note**: This is the core application.
+For infrastructure setup and deployment, see the [`infrastructure/`](../infrastructure/) directory.

 ## Features